clemensv/messaging/README.md

   infrastructure that brokers messages and does so via queues or routers or streams.

+## Presentation Folder

+You can find all my published presentations as PowerPoint files and PDFs in [this folder](./presentations/).
+Content is generally [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Introductions and Patterns

+* [Talk: "What is a message queue and why would I use one?", We Are Developers Berlin (2022)](./presentations/2022-06-03%20Why%20Use%20Queues.pdf) <br> Introduction to queues in general and message queues in particular and where and why they are used.
+(Video recording pending publication)
 * [Talk: "Messaging Patterns for Developers" (2021)](https://www.youtube.com/watch?v=ef1DK76rseM). <br>This is a .NET talk, but conceptually also applicable to all other programming languages.